Python Essentials

 DictReader creates an object that operates like a regular reader (an object that iterates over lines in the given CSV file), but also maps the information it reads into a dictionary where keys are given by the optional fieldnames parameter.
 If we omit the fieldnames parameter, the values in the first row of the CSV file will be used as the keys.
 So, in this case, the first line of the CSV file has the keys and so there's no need to pass fieldnames as a parameter.

-Regex stuff in Python
+Using Regex in Python

 Functions